p4priyank/django-admin-chat/README.md

 django-admin-chat

 ========================================

 About : Admin user can chat with one another .

-ToDo : admin can chat with any user .
+Todo : admin can chat with any user .

 Dependencies :